Fully funded NPQ deadline approaching. Apply by 16 January 2024.

 Is the NPQLBC programme fully funded?

-The NPQ in Leading Behaviour and Culture is fully funded for teachers and school leaders, at eligible schools and organisations in England, by the Department for Education.
+The NPQ in Leading Behaviour and Culture is DfE-funded for teachers and school leaders who work in the most challenging schools or educational settings, serving more disadvantaged communities in England.
 Find out more about the eligibility criteria in the 'Funding' tab.

 Are there any specific requirements to enrol on the NPQLBC programme?